naipmoro/gramm/README.md

 $ mvn package -DskipTests=false
 ```

-Or skip the cloning and building and just [download][grammjar] the pre-built
+Then again, you can skip the cloning/building and just [download][grammjar] the pre-built
 executable.

 ## Usage